VISUAL FAULT FINDER - VFF5

-The Visual Fault Finder is a visible laser light source used to check continuity, locate breaks, poor mechanical splices and damaged connectors in fibre optic cabling.
+The Visual Fault Finder is a visible laser light source used to check continuity, locate breaks, poor mechanical splices and damaged connectors in fiber optic cabling.

-Used to verify continuity, test and find breaks in fibre links, locate pinched fibre strands in termination cabinets, or anywhere fibre optic cables are terminated and subject to mechanical damage.
+Used to verify continuity, test and find breaks in fibre links, locate pinched fiber strands in termination cabinets, or anywhere fiber optic cables are terminated and subject to mechanical damage.

-The VFF5 is also an excellent aide to technicians terminating mechanical splices or pre-polished connectors where leaking light is an indicator of a poor fibre cleave or other misalignment.
+The VFF5 is also an excellent aide to technicians terminating mechanical splices or pre-polished connectors where leaking light is an indicator of a poor fiber cleave or other misalignment.

-A hand-held, battery-powered tool, the VFF5 projects a highly visible red light into a fibre optic cable.
-The VFF5 is used to check continuity of cabling between termination points and to locate bends or breaks in fibres at splicing and termination points.
+A hand-held, battery-powered tool, the VFF5 projects a highly visible red light into a fiber optic cable.
+The VFF5 is used to check continuity of cabling between termination points and to locate bends or breaks in fibers at splicing and termination points.

 The VFF5 is equipped with a high-power, day light visible 650nm laser diode which operates either in continuous or flashing mode.
 The design prevents battery drain due to accidental activation of the tool while inside a tool pouch.